ooooonnnnn/English-Room-Test/README.md

-Extending the system to new stat types is as easy as adding a new entry in the StatTypes enumeration.
+Extending the system to new stat types is as easy as adding a new entry in the StatTypes enumeration, and initializing some of the components.